STANDARD TERMS AND CONDITIONS RELATING TO PROFESSIONAL ENGAGEMENTS

 You may choose to terminate our engagement by giving us written notice at any time.
 If you do so, you shall be obliged to pay our fees for work done and for other charges incurred up to the time of the termination.
 Subject to fulfilling our professional responsibilities, we may terminate our engagement at any time, including where you expect us to do something unlawful, by giving you reasonable notice or if our fees are not paid when due.

 The conduct of this engagement in accordance with the standards and ethical requirements of The Institute of Chartered Accountants in Australia, means that information acquired by us in the course of the engagement is subject to strict confidentiality requirements.
-We will not disclose that information to other parties except as required for by law or professional standards, or with your signed permission.
+We will not disclose that information to other parties except as required for by law or professional standards, or with your signed permission unless we determine that disclosure of the non-compliance or suspected non-compliance to an appropriate authority is an appropriate course of action in the circumstances.

 The Tax Agent Services Act requires Baumgartner Partners to act lawfully.
 Accordingly, we reserve the right to terminate an engagement if a client expects Baumgartner Partners to do something unlawful.